riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 operations.
 A reference is an object pointer.
 There are some exceptions we want to leave out for simplicity.
 So we will refer to them as just read/write.)

-Typically 3 GC features requires barriers:
+Typically 3 GC features require barriers:
 * Concurrent Mark (CM): typically requires write or read barrier
 * Concurrent Copy (CC): typically requires read barrier
-* Generational GC: typically requires write barrier
+* Generational GC (GenGC): typically requires write barrier